Beige-Coffee/programming-lightning-intro/.tutorial/23-lightning-development-kit.md

 # Lightning Development Kit

-It would be a massive undertaking to attempt to implement the entire functionality specified in the BOLTS in order to operate a node on the lightning network.
+It would be a massive undertaking to attempt to implement the entire functionality specified in the BOLTs in order to operate a node on the lightning network.
 There are a few of out-of-the-box implementations available to you if all you would like to do is operate a node on the lightning network.
-If you want to customize the behavior of how they work you either need to fork and then maintain the project or write plugins that would alter the default behavior.
+However, if you want to customize the behavior of how they work you either need to fork and then maintain the project or write plugins that would alter the default behavior.
 Regardless of the path you take they all are still delivered as a binary and need to be run and controlled over various RPC interfaces.

 The lightning development kit is a library that implements the lightning network protocol but gives you the ability to integrate it directly into your application in exactly the fashion that best suits your needs.